 Everyone who has a big dog with tons of energy knows how hard it can be to contain your best friend.
 After all, many breeds of large dogs want to get in touch with their wild side and chase the neighborhood squirrels or bark at cars.
-If you have a big, strong, energetic dog, you’ll need a fence, and you’ll need to think carefully about the type of fence before adding it to your yard.
-The trick is to find a fence that satisfies your budget and your aesthetic desires while stopping your furry pal from going on the adventure of his doggy dreams.
-Here are some factors to keep in mind when choosing the perfect big dog fence!
+If you have a big, strong, energetic dog, you should think carefully about the type of fence you need before adding it to your yard.
+The trick is to find a fence that satisfies your budget and aesthetic desires while stopping your furry pal from going on the adventure of his doggy dreams.
+Here are five factors to keep in mind when choosing the perfect big dog fence!

 1. Big dogs need big fences…because they can jump!

 A four-foot high fence is unlikely to deter a Husky, Golden Retriever, or Labrador, so you should look for a fence with a height of five or even six feet.
 For most breeds, six feet should be sufficient.
 Some owners start adding extensions to make their fences higher and higher.
 However, if you do this, your dog will learn how to jump a little higher each time!
 Your best bet, in this case, is to tear down your old fence and install a new six-foot fence rather than making additions.
 Height isn’t the only factor at play—a big dog is also a strong dog.
 High-quality wood and vinyl or composite materials can resist charging and chewing better than cheaper, lower end materials.

 No matter how high your fence is, a clever dog will still try to get over it somehow.
 Even if he can’t actually jump it, he may be able to climb.
 When choosing a fence, it’s crucial to make sure the design of the fence itself is totally climb-proof.
 Chain link fences are a bad idea for climbers—they provide your dog with easy footholds!
 A solid panel fence, on the other hand, has a flat surface without anywhere for your dog to stick his paws.